When My Kids Needed to Call 911

 The rest of the story was told to me hours later—by my kids.

 While I was sitting there, I slumped over and collapsed against the toilet.
 My children tried to wake me.
 I stood up, but I was disoriented and kept stumbling into the walls as I walked down the hallway.
-I eventually collapsed again, this time flat on the floor in the entryway, hitting my chin.
+I eventually collapsed again—flat on the floor in the entryway, hitting my chin.

 My husband, a nurse, was on shift at the time.
 He dropped everything and raced home—getting to us before our youngest had even finished throwing up.